ChrstphrHll/npc_gen/students/Vila Tassarion.md

 ---
+name: Vila Tassarion
+race: Human
+hair: curly pink hair that's hanging down to their legs
+eyes: Pale Green
+skin: Pale
+ideal: Power
+trait1: Educated
+trait2: Effeminate
+trait: I idolize a particular hero of my faith, and constantly refer to that person's deeds and example.
+flaw: I am dogmatic in my thoughts and philosophy.
+bond: I created a great work for someone, and then found them unworthy to receive it.
+I'm still looking for someone worthy.
 birthday:
   numeric: 3/24
   written: 24th of Melorent
-bond: I created a great work for someone, and then found them unworthy to receive it.
-I'm still looking for someone worthy.
-eyes: Pale Brown
-flaw: I am dogmatic in my thoughts and philosophy.
-guild: Elkenval
-hair: curly pink hair that's hanging down to their legs
-ideal: Power
-name: Vila Tassarion
-organizations: []
-partyID: 47
-race: Human
 relationships:
 - name: Julyo Agassi
   type: partymate